henlina90/reactjs-travel-blog/README.md

 # Travel Website Design

-This project was built using React, React Hooks, and React Router.
+This project was built using ReactJS, React Hooks, and React Router.

 Features:
 - video background